DCollinsOwuor/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include emerging and re-emerging pathogen genomics and bioinformatics analysis of pathogen genome data.
+bio: My research interests include diagnostics, genomics, and bioinformatics analysis of sequence data of emerging and re-emerging pathogens.
 education:
   courses:
   - course: PhD in Virus Genomics and Bioinformatics